alexkwood/nld-apps-hq/README.md

 Along the way I refactored constantly and hit brick walls dozens of times.
 I rebuilt Lists to handle multiple users and shared lists, added [Bootstrap](http://twitter.github.com/bootstrap/) for aesthetics, tied everything to auth, and refactored all the [Jade](https://github.com/visionmedia/jade) views to share a common layout.

+## Thanks

+Thanks to everyone who wrote all the underlying node.js code and modules!
+It's an incredibly exciting community.
-(Thanks to Brandon Hall's [boilerplate](https://github.com/brandonhall/node-social-auth-boilerplate) for helping me with that.)
+Special thanks to Brandon Hall's [boilerplate](https://github.com/brandonhall/node-social-auth-boilerplate) for helping me get started with everyauth, which made the rest possible.

 ## License

 I am making this code available as a demonstration of production Node.js code, and for others to learn, but not for others to copy and host as-is.
-This project is therefore licensed under a [**Attribution-NonCommercial-NoDerivs license**](http://creativecommons.org/licenses/by-nc-nd/3.0).
+This project is therefore licensed under a [**Creative Commons Attribution-NonCommercial-NoDerivs license**](http://creativecommons.org/licenses/by-nc-nd/3.0).
 Within the terms of that license, feel free to learn from my code, and suggest improvements.

 ## Enjoy!